House of Dark Shadows: Production

+Release

+The film was released at the height of the TV show's popularity to great commercial success.

 The preview version of the film (shown August 24, 1970 at New York City's DeMille Theatre on 47th Street) included a scene where young David Collins (Henesy) pretends to hang himself.
 It was removed because there were concerns some children might "try this at home."
 No copies of this footage are known to exist.
 Another scene that was shown in some theaters has Jeff Clark (Roger Davis) testing out the crossbow before pursuing Barnabas.
 This one showing earned the film $30,000.

+Home media

+House of Dark Shadows has been released on VHS, and as a two-sided laserdisc (the laserdisc packaged with Night of Dark Shadows).

+Warner Home Video released House of Dark Shadows alongside Night of Dark Shadows on DVD and Blu-ray on October 30, 2012.

+Novelization

 A paperback novelization of the film by Marilyn Ross (who had written a series of novels based on the TV show) was published in October 1970.
 The novel is based on the original script, and contains some scenes which were either cut from the movie or were never filmed.

 Sequel

 The second film was originally supposed to bring back Barnabas, and was to be called Curse of Dark Shadows (according to Famous Monsters of Filmland).
-Before pre-production could begin, however, the series had gone off the air, and Jonathan Frid, fearing being typecast as Barnabas, had moved on to other things.
+Before pre-production could begin, however, the series had gone off the air, and Jonathan Frid, fearing being typecast as Barnabas, declined to return.
 Instead, Night of Dark Shadows was made, focusing on Collinwood after new heir Quentin Collins (David Selby) takes over.
 Elizabeth Collins Stoddard (played by Joan Bennett in the series and the first film) gets a brief mention in the film, but is not present.

-Home media

-House of Dark Shadows has been released on VHS, and as a two-sided laserdisc (the laserdisc packaged with Night of Dark Shadows, which is out of print).
-It is also available on iTunes, on the PlayStation 3 Movie Network (Digital DVD quality), and for rental at Amazon Unbox, now called Prime Video.

-Warner Home Video announced the re-release of both films on DVD in 2012; House of Dark Shadows was released for the first time alongside Night of Dark Shadows on DVD and Blu-ray on October 30, 2012.
-Unusually, these releases retain their original GP rating instead of its modern equivalent PG.